 If you want the best customer service possible in case you decide to scrap your trip, the solution is simple: book directly with the airline.
 Trust us, it’s a lifesaver.

 3. Wait to Book Big Accommodations or Excursions

 There’s no telling how long this may play out or when it may be safe to travel again.
 And while it may be safer to speculatively book flights in the future, that’s not always the case for lodging, excursions, or other activities.

 Don’t lock yourself into any non-refundable expenses.
 Unfortunately, many travelers got burned on this end for travel in spring 2020 as coronavirus wreaked havoc.

-Now is a great time to book future travel, as we’ve found some of the cheapest flight deals we’ve ever seen to many destinations for travel from July through March 2021.
+Now is a great time to book future travel, as we’re still finding some of the cheapest flight deals we’ve ever seen to many destinations for travel from through March 2021 and beyond.
 And there’s never been a more flexible time to book airfare.

 Fortunately, many hotel chains are offering equally flexible policies to lock in reservations now and cancel later for a refund, if need be.
 Unfortunately, the same can’t be said for all homestay bookings and excursions.

 As things evolve, hold off on booking nonrefundable accommodations or excursions.
 It’s best to wait until your travel date is closer and you’re more certain of travel before booking.

 Don’t be afraid of booking future travel – but be smart.
 If you follow these tips above, you’ll be well-positioned to get your money back and avoid the unnecessary hassle if travel plans change in the meantime.